Kirschi/ChromeOcrTranslateExtension/README.md

 | Translation missing | Key/region not set or endpoint incorrect | Verify options page entries |
 | Selection overlay never appears | Content script injection blocked | Reload tab or re-install extension |
 | Screenshot fails | Permission / protected page | Try a normal HTTP(S) page, some chrome:// pages are restricted |

+## Special thanks

+Thanks to AI coding assistants (GitHub Copilot and similar tools) for development acceleration.

+## Disclaimer / Trademarks

+This project is an independent, community-created extension.
+It is **not** affiliated with, endorsed by, or sponsored by Microsoft, Google, or the Chromium project.

+"Azure", "Azure AI Vision", "Azure Translator" are trademarks or registered trademarks of Microsoft Corporation.
+"Google Cloud", "Google Translate", and the Google logo are trademarks of Google LLC.
+"Chrome" and the Chromium logo are trademarks of Google LLC.
+All other trademarks are the property of their respective owners.
+Use of the APIs and services referenced is subject to their own terms.

 ## License